Description / anti-human IL-11 monoclonal antibody

 | Source | Mouse |

-| Isotype | IgG2 |
+| Isotype | IgG1k |

 | Species Reactivity | Human |

-| Formulation | lyophilized from PBS |
+| Formulation | lyophilized |

 | Buffer | PBS |

-| Reconstitution | Centrifuge vial prior to opening.
-Reconstitute in sterile water to a concentration of 0.1-1.0 mg/ml. |
+| Reconstitution | Centrifuge the vial prior to opening.
+Reconstitute in sterile water to a concentration of 1.0 mg/mL. |

-| Stability and Storage | The lyophilized antibody is stable for at least 2 years from date of receipt at -20°C. The reconstituted antibody is stable for at least two weeks at 2-8°C. Frozen aliquots are stable for at least 6 months when stored at -20°C. |
+| Stability and Storage | The lyophilized antibody is stable for at least 5 years from date of receipt at -20°C. The reconstituted antibody is stable for at least two weeks at 2-8°C. Frozen aliquots are stable for at least 6 months when stored at -20°C. |

-| Preparation | Produced in BALB/c x C57BL/6F1, mice using recombinant human IL-11 as the immunizing antigen.
-IgG1 antibody was purified from ascites fluid on a Protein A affinity column. |
+| Preparation | Monoclonal antibodies were produced in mice using recombinant human IL-11 as the immunizing antigen.
+Monoclonal antibody was purified from ascites fluid by Protein A affinity chromatography. |

-| Antigen | Recombinant mouse IL-11 |
+| Antigen | Recombinant human IL-11 |

-| Application | ELISA, N, IHC |
+| Application | ELISA |

-| Synonyms | IL11; AGIF; IL-11 |
+| Synonyms | IL11, Adipogenesis Inhibitory Factor, AGIF, IL-11 |

 | Uniprot ID | P20809 |